AtoMicKraK1n/QUANTA_main/README.md

 # Why are we really doing this?

 We want to make crypto accessible to everyone who uses a basic android.
-There are too many lending platforms but there threshold for lening and borrowing is not really possible for everyone to lend/borrow.
+There are too many lending platforms but there threshold for lending and borrowing is not really possible for everyone to lend/borrow.
 There is one more thing which is trust issues with lending platform so we have done **things** to achieve that trust:-

 1. KYC
 2. CIBIL score
 3. On-chain assessment

-# What's the plane for future!
+# What's the plan for future!

 To be really f**** honest I really want to build something that actually help users and the ecosystem, not to just impress some 5% of the audience.
 So, what we will do in future:-